 All medicines have risks and benefits.
-Your doctor has weighed the risks of you using this medicine against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking Bosleer against the benefits this medicine is expected to have for you.

-If you have any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about using Bosleer ask your doctor or pharmacist.

-Keep this leaflet with the medicine.
+Keep this leaflet with your medicine.
 You may need to read it again.

-What Tracleer is used for
+What Bosleer is used for

-Tracleer (TRAK-leer) is used for the treatment of high blood pressure in the blood vessels between the heart and the lungs.
+Bosleer is used for the treatment of high blood pressure in the blood vessels between the heart and the lungs.
 This condition is called pulmonary arterial hypertension.
 This medicine acts to reduce abnormally high blood pressure by widening these blood vessels.
 It belongs to the class of medicines known as endothelin receptor antagonists.

-Your doctor however, may prescribe Tracleer for another purpose
+Your doctor however, may prescribe Bosleer for another purpose.

-Ask your doctor if you have any questions why it has been prescribed for you.
+Ask your doctor if you have any questions about why it has been prescribed for you.